openstack-archive/tripleo-ha-utils/roles/validate-ha/README.md

     -e test_ha_ng_a=true \
     ...

-In this case we will not check for failed actions (which is test that otherwise will be done in mitaka) and we will force the execution of the "ng_a" test described earlier, which is originally executed just in newton versions or above.
+In this case we will not check for failed actions, a test that otherwise would have been done in mitaka, and we will force the execution of the "ng_a" test described earlier, which is originally executed just in newton versions or above.